Steve Cooley on reforms by LA County DA George Gascón: 'Basically I disagree with virtually everything he's doing'

 New Los Angeles DA George Gascon to eliminate cash bail, won't seek death penalty

-Legal experts say it will take time to see how the directives he issued work in practice and their potential long-term effects.
+Legal experts say it will take time to see how the directives that Gascón issued work in practice and their potential long-term effects.

 "We won't know that overnight.
 Yes, there's a risk here," said Laurie Levenson, a professor at Loyola Law School.
 "He believes that, in fact, it might make our society safer if we don't have all of these types of crimes and that we will be dealing instead with mental health issues and juvenile issues.
-So when will we see?
-It's gonna take a while to collect those statistics," she said.
+So when will we see it?
+It's going to take a while to collect those statistics."

 How the directives play out is nuanced.
 For example, enhancements prosecutors are the ones who've been asking for the enhancements.
 And so if they're not asking anymore.
 Will there be as much eagerness by the bench to impose them, and what the judges impose them even if the prosecutor seek to dismiss them.
 We don't know the answer that until it comes up, and it may not be the same approach in every courthouse, or for every judge.